Hamid Olimjon: Work

 Hamid Olimjon started to write poetry during his student years.
 In 1926, he published his works in the Zarafshon newspaper.
 In 1927, he became an editor of that newspaper.

 Hamid Olimjon's first collection of poems, Koʻklam (The Spring), was published in 1929.
 He also published many other collections of poetry, including Tong shabadasi (Morning Breeze) (1930), Olov sochlar (Fiery Hair) (1931), Oʻlim yovga (Death to the Enemy) (1932), Poyga (The Race) (1932), Daryo kechasi (The River's Night) (1936), Chirchiq sohillarida (On the Banks of Chirchiq) (1937), Sheʼrlar (Poems) (1937), Oʻlka (Country) (1939), Baxt (Happiness) (1940), Qoʻlingga qurol ol!
 (Take up a Weapon!)
 (1942), Ona va oʻgʻil (Mother and Son) (1942), and Ishonch (Trust) (1943).
 In 1928, he wrote two collections of short stories, namely Tong shabadasi (Morning Breeze) and Haqiqat izlab (Seeking Truth).

 Hamid Olimjon also wrote many epic poems such as Ikki qizning hikoyasi (The Story of Two Girls) (1937), Oygul bilan Baxtiyor (Oygul and Baxtiyor) (1937), Zaynab va Omon (Zaynab and Omon) (1938), and Semurgʻ yoki Parizod va Bunyod (Semurg or Parizod and Bunyod) (1939).
 He also collected and published the Uzbek epic poem Alpomish for the first time in 1938.

 Hamid Olimjon also authored plays that remain popular to this day in Uzbek theaters.
 Among his most famous plays are Muqanna and Jinoyat (The Crime).

 In addition to writing his own poetry, Hamid Olimjon translated the works of many famous foreign authors, such as Alexander Pushkin, Alexander Serafimovich, Konstantin Simonov, Leo Tolstoy, Lord Byron, Maxim Gorky, Mikhail Lermontov, Mikhail Svetlov, Nikolai Ostrovsky, Oleksandr Korniychuk, Pavlo Tychyna, Taras Shevchenko, Vera Inber, and Vladimir Mayakovsky into the Uzbek language.
 Hamid Olimjon's works in turn have been translated into many other languages.

 Hamid Olimjon extensively studied Uzbek classic literature.
 In 1943, he became a correspondent member of the Academy of Sciences of the Uzbek SSR.
 As a member of the committee that was established to celebrate the 500th anniversary of Ali-Shir Nava'i's birth, Hamid Olimjon studied Nava'i's life and work and published numerous scholarly articles on this subject.
 He also played an important role in translating Nava'i's works into Russian.
 Hamid Olimjon became executive secretary of the Writers' Union of the Uzbek SSR in 1939 and held this position until his death in 1944.

+Translations of literary works

+Hamid Olimjon translated many works into the Uzbek language.
+He translated Pushkin's " Kavkaz asiri " and " Suv parisi," Mikhail Lermontov's story "Bela" from his narrative " Zamonamiz qahramoni," Gorky's " Chelkash " stories, N. Ostrovsky's novel " Poʻlat qanday toblandi," A. Korneychuk's play " Platon Krechet Platon Krechet," and also some poems by poets like Byron, Pushkin, Shevchenko, P. Tichina, M. Bezimenskiy, M. Svetlov, K. Simonov, and V. Inber.

+Family

+Family: Zulfiya Isroilova (1915–1996) was a poet, journalist, translator, and public figure.
+She was named the People's Poet of Uzbekistan in 1965 and received the title of Hero of Socialist Labor in 1984.